albemo/Hotel.Backend/README.md

 #### Steps to run

-- Open project in Vusual Studio,
+- Open project in Vusual Studio.
-- Update the connection string in appsettings.json in Hotel.Backend.WebApi
+- Update the connection string in appsettings.json in Hotel.Backend.WebApi.
 - Build whole solution.
 - Open Package Manager Console Window and type "Update-Database" then press "Enter".
 This action will create database schema.
 - Executive staticdata.sql on the created database to insert seed data.